ozhegov-d/StrokesPlus.net_archive/Scripts/window resize+move+opacity+window manager/readme.md

 + Alt + Scroll - Change the window's opacity

 if opacity is less than 255(maximum value) it becomes over all windows

-> v2 it doesn't work on the taskbar

 ---------------------------------------------------------------------------------------------------------
 ### Window Slot Manager